-This blog post was originally posted on January 22, 2015, and was updated on January 26, 2018.
+This blog post was originally posted on January 22, 2015, and was updated on October 5, 2020.

 Carrer del Parlament

-- Down the street, the tucked-away terrace of Bar Calders (Carrer Parlament, 25) is also amazing, if you can snag a table!
-This is the place to go for a bit of picoteo, a light snack before lunch or dinner.
+- Down the street, the tucked-away terrace of Bar Calders is also amazing—if you can snag a table!
+This is the place to go for a bit of picoteo, or a light snack before lunch or dinner.
 Try the house-made vermouth with their special patatas bravas—yum!

 - Don’t miss out on the latest local trendsetter, Federal Café, for great coffee and even better brunch.

-- Another classic is Pinotxo Bar, the perfect place for what they call esmorzar amb forquilla.
+- Another classic is Pinotxo Bar, the perfect place for what we call esmorzar de forquilla.
 This is a big Catalan-style breakfast that involves a lot more than your typical toast.
-Have a look at the video below to meet the wonderful owner Juanito!
+Have a look at the video below to meet the wonderful owner, Juanito!

 Carrer d’Enric Granados